H-0340

 Plain Language

-The Attorney General may at any time require a developer or deployer to disclose its risk management policy and program in a form and manner the AG prescribes, and may evaluate the program for compliance.
-This is a demand-driven regulatory disclosure — developers and deployers should maintain their risk management documentation in a form that can be produced upon AG request.
+The Attorney General may at any time require developers or deployers to disclose their risk management policy and program in a prescribed form, and may evaluate the program for compliance.
+This is a regulatory-on-demand disclosure obligation — entities must be prepared to produce their risk management documentation upon AG request and in the AG's specified format.

 Statutory Text